 On the other hand, metallic brake pads are less expensive and less abrasive on rotors.
 However, it trades off more noise, dust, and overheating.
-This kind of brake pads offers higher braking performance in heavy-duty applications, for instance, massive towing and sudden stops.
+This brake pads offer higher braking performance in heavy-duty applications, for instance, massive towing and sudden stops.

-Ceramic brake pads are the most recent technology, which made of a combination of ceramic material and copper fiber.
+Ceramic brake pads are the most recent technology, a combination of ceramic material and copper fibre.
 Ceramic are non-organic and nonmetallic substances created by the action of heating and cooling to cooling to form a crystalline structure.
-These metallic brake pads made of steel fibers or iron powder blended with the braking compound.
-This kind of brake pads are available for a long time and initially emerged as a replacement for asbestos brakes that released dangerous dust over time.
+These metallic brake pads made of steel fibres or iron powder blended with the braking compound.
+This brake pads are available for a long time and initially emerged as a replacement for asbestos brakes that released dangerous dust over time.

 Ceramic materials are suitable for high stability under heat.
 For example, heard distributes evenly through the content.
 Heat also dissipates faster from ceramic brake pads, provides a faster recovery time after heavy braking, potentially decrease the risk of brake failure on long descents.
 As ceramic pad consume less heat and transmit more heat remains in the rotor.
 Metallic brake pads consume more heat and hold it linger then ceramics.
 In prolonged instances of heavy braking, metallic pads run the risk of glazing over and becoming less effective.

 Ceramic brake pads are much quieter than metallic brake pads as it vibrates at a frequency above the range of human hearing.
 These brakes also produce less dust than metallic pads.
-However, dust that it produces is lighter in color and more comfortable to wash off.
-On the other hand, Metallic brake pads are noisier and produce more dust, which discolors wheels rims and challenging to clean off.
+However, dust that it makes is lighter in colour and more comfortable to wash off.
+On the other hand, Metallic brake pads are noisier and produce more dust, which discolours wheels rims and challenging to clean off.
 The dust through far less dangerous than asbestos brake pad dust is still not good to breathe in.

 Who makes the best brake rotors?

 In general, it is necessary to replace your brake rotors every 50000 miles.
 However, this interval range can be 25000 miles and goes up to 75000 miles.
-Moreover, apart from getting the replacement interval right, you need to make sure you purchase the best brake rotors for your motor car.
-Brake rotors assume an essential job in your vehicle's braking system.
+Moreover, apart from getting the replacement interval right, you need to make sure you purchase your motor car's best brake rotors.
+Brake rotors assume a vital job in your vehicle's braking system.

 - ACDelco 18A925A